Kowsik15/MMC-APRIL22-Team19-Car-Safety-System/Individual Project/Prabakaran_99007909/1_Requirements/README.md

 Up on separating the start, parity and stop bits from the data packet, the data is converted to parallel data with the help of shift register.
 This parallel data is sent to the controller at the receiving end through a data bus.

 ### 16*2 LCD DISPLAY

+What is LCD display 16x2?
+A 16x2 LCD means it can display 16 characters per line and there are 2 such lines.
+In this LCD each character is displayed in 5x7 pixel matrix.
+The 16 x 2 intelligent alphanumeric dot matrix display is capable of displaying 224 different characters and symbols.

+### 16*2 LCD DISPLAY WORKING
+A 16x2 LCD means it can display 16 characters per line and there are 2 such lines.
+In this LCD each character is displayed in 5x7 pixel matrix.
+The 16 x 2 intelligent alphanumeric dot matrix display is capable of displaying 224 different characters and symbols.
+This LCD has two registers, namely, Command and Data.